TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

     global resource.
 However, it is better to pass the object as an argument to the constructor for the child process.

-    Apart from making the code (potentially) compatible with Windows and the other start methods this also ensures that as long as the child process is still alive the object will not be garbage collected in the parent process.
+    Apart kutoka making the code (potentially) compatible with Windows and the other start methods this also ensures that as long as the child process is still alive the object will not be garbage collected in the parent process.
 This might be important if some